TheRonzor/pipenv_example_project/README.md

 `pip3 install --user pipenv`

-When you start working on a new project, or download someone else's code, navigate to the directory containing the project from the command line and launch a new shell within the virtual environment:
+When you start working on a new project, or download someone else's code, navigate to the directory containing the project from the command line and launch a new shell within the virtual environment (which will be created if it does not already exist):

 `pipenv shell`